-Please note, that the Canadian Massage Therapy Council for Accreditation (CMTCA) stipulates that clinical education must be supervised by Vicars faculty.
-Therefore, clinical hours completed outside of the school's scheduled in-class, outreach, and public clinics cannot be used towards the required hours.
+Please note, the Canadian Massage Therapy Council for Accreditation (CMTCA) stipulates that clinical education must be supervised by Vicars faculty.
+Therefore, practical hours completed outside of the school's scheduled in-class, outreach and public clinics cannot be counted towards supervised clinical experience.
 We will make the supervised clinical experience schedule as flexible as possible to ensure students achieve the required hours.
 We expect that students will also be flexible in adjusting schedules to meet the requirements.

-Students will be allowed to complete a limited number of second-year public clinic shifts during the break between the first and second year (but this is not mandatory).
+Students will be allowed to complete a limited number of second-year public clinic shifts during the break between the first and second year.
 Clinic extensions are granted only in exceptional circumstances and can only be authorized by the clinic coordinator.